GrowStocks/growtopia-rpc/README.md

 # Instructions
 - Download the .exe from the "Releases" tab
 - Open the .exe file (the presence will only show if Growtopia and Discord are open at the same time)
+- If the Rich Presence doesn't show on Discord, try completely closing then re-opening Discord

 # Expected Result